saikiransingh007/ML-AI-Deployment/02_experiment_tracking/README.md

 ## 2. Experiment versioning (tracking)

-Discuss how we could track the model based on the v2 notebook.
+How to track the model based on the v2 notebook.
 Track by saving metrics to txt. => But this only tracks model performance.
 When we have many versions -> readability.
 What about env?

 **Objectives:**

-- Demonstrate how experiment tracking helps with linking the code, the results and the environment details.
+- How experiment tracking helps with linking the code, the results and the environment details.
 - Pay attention about how this increases the reproducibility.

 Dependencies: